-Our approach to robust processing rests on the idea of grammar relaxation: the grammatical constraints specified in the grammar are "relaxed" to handle slightly ill-formed or misrecognised utterances.
-Practically, the grammar relaxation is done via the introduction of non-standard CCG rules [10].
-We describe here two families of relaxation rules: the discourse-level composition rules and the ASR correction rules [5].
+Our approach to robust processing of spoken dialogue rests on the idea of grammar relaxation: the grammatical constraints specified in the grammar are "relaxed" to handle slightly ill-formed or misrecognised utterances.
+Practically, the grammar relaxation is done via the introduction of non-standard CCG rules [21]2.